 The park’s main attractions, the swimming pools, are fed by a crystal-clear underground spring that remains a cool 68 degrees year-round.
 The spring pumps 3,600 gallons of water per minute into the dual octagonal sandy-bottomed pools.
 Once over the spillway, kids can search for critters among the rocks in the shallows before it flows into west fork of the Choctawhatchee River.

 Shake the chill of the spring off with a game of volleyball, fishing in the pond, a bike ride around the park or just get lazy in the sun before your next dip.
 Ready for lunch?
 Bring a picnic or visit Hagler’s Barbeque across the street from the park office.
 There are several pavilions with picnic tables or just spread out a blanket in the park’s many green spaces and enjoy.
-The pavilions are also available to rent for almost any occasion. ( Coming in 2018 the park will be opening the hiking trails.)
+The pavilions are also available to rent for almost any occasion.
+Hiking trails have been created and are now active.

-The wiregrass hosts many festivals in late summer and fall.
+The Wiregrass region hosts many festivals in late summer and fall.
 Blue Springs is a great overnight option when traveling in the area.
-Local attractions include: the National Peanut Festival in Dothan, Ozark’s Claybank Jamboree in, the Brundidge Peanut Butter Festival, Lakepoint Resort State Park in Eufaula, and the Eufaula National Wildlife Refuge.
+Local attractions include: the National Peanut Festival in Dothan, Ozark’s Claybank Jamboree in, the Brundidge Peanut Butter Festival, Lakepoint State Park in Eufaula, and the Eufaula National Wildlife Refuge.